 Of course, the three above tips only cover relatively simple types of investments.
 Individuals with significant investment holdings will need to consult with various professionals who can help develop a comprehensive protection plan tailored to their needs.

-You need a knowledgeable divorce attorney on your side.
+You need a knowledgeable attorney on your side.
 An experienced attorney can help protect your investments in a divorce and will understand the challenges of representing high net-worth individuals and can help you keep as much of your investments as you can.